-The framework recognizes that the cognitive, emotional, moral, and psychosocial development of children are important components of maturation, and significantly contribute to progress in sport from introductory play all the way up to and including world-leading performances.
+The framework recognizes that the cognitive, emotional, moral, and psycho-social development of children are important components of maturation, and significantly contribute to progress in sport from introductory play all the way up to and including world-leading performances.
 Ultimately, both sporting excellence and an active, healthy population are outcomes of a sport and physical activity development process that is top quality, well-designed, inclusive of all, and properly implemented.
 Long-Term Development in Sport and Physical Activity is a uniquely Canadian, world-leading design - NOW is the time to fully implement it.

 Based on clearly defined developmental stages, LTD provides recommendations for ratios of training-to-competition hours, points of emphasis in skills training, formats for competition, and more.
-When adapted to a specific sport such as lacrosse, it provides coaches and administrators with clear guidelines for
+When adapted to a specific sport such as lacrosse, it provides coaches and administrators with clear guidelines for designing training and competition programs at every developmental stage to optimize long-term skills acquisition and performance.

-&lt;sup>1 Greater detail on this is found in the Sport for Life publication Athlete Development Matrix, which, because of the advantage that it provides to coaches, is available only to Canadian National Sport Organizations (NSOs).
+1 Greater detail on this is found in the Sport for Life publication Athlete Development Matrix, which, because of the advantage that it provides to coaches, is available only to Canadian National Sport Organizations (NSOs).
 Additional in-depth technical information on many aspects of Long-Term Development is available in supporting publications available online from sportforlife.ca/resources.